Nanguti/data-structures-and-algorithms-with-python/README.md

 # Data Structures and Algorithms with Python

-This repository contains implementations and explanations of various data structures and algorithms using Python.
-It is designed for learners and developers who want to understand how common algorithms and data structures work and how to implement them in Python.
+This repository is a learning resource created to help understand and implement various data structures and algorithms using Python.
+It covers a wide range of topics, each accompanied by practical examples.

 ## Contents

+This repository includes the following topics:

 - Arrays
 - Linked Lists